Skip to main content

 If you plan to rediscover how to savor, below are the 9 popular ways to savor (Bryant & Veroff, 2007):

 1. Sharing with others: This involves telling others about your positive experience and sharing with them how much you value the moment.
-When you share a positive experience with others, it compounds your enjoyment as others may point out pleasurable aspects of the experience that you may have missed.
+Sharing a positive experience with others compounds your enjoyment as others may point out pleasurable aspects of the experience that you may have missed.
 An added bonus of sharing is that in social settings, people are more likely to smile and laugh, which also increases your own expression of positive emotions.
 When you are in the company of others, you may use them as a role model to enhance your own savoring experience.
 Examples of this way to savor include sharing good news with family or friends, watching a pleasurable event with family or friends, throwing parties, vacationing with family, organizing victory celebrations, etc.

 2. Taking “mental photographs”: This involves actively storing images for future recall by taking “mental photographs” and thinking of reminiscing about the event later with others.
 You can practice this way of savoring by searching for, noticing, and highlighting those aspects of positive experiences that you find most enjoyable.
 This not only enhances your positive emotions but also helps you build clearer and more vivid memories that lend themselves to easier recall and sharing later.
 Examples include taking “mental photographs” of a scenic place, looking carefully at the intricacies of a painting or an object of art, capturing the feeling of joy on accomplishing something, etc.